Women of the River

 FAQs

-We want to create a safe and sacred space for all women to feel comfortable so we ask NO alcohol or drugs be taken with us on this retreat.
+• We want to create a safe and sacred space for all women to feel comfortable so we ask NO alcohol or drugs be taken with us on this retreat.
+This also include smoking, vapes and other forms of tobacco.
 Thank you for respecting and honoring this agreement.